lsy0314/sintoburi/README.md

 # What is Sintoburi?
-Our project is to help sellers that have to earn money in the traditional market by introducing embedded software.<br>
+Our project is to help sellers that have to earn money in the traditional market by introducing embedded software.
+<br><br>
 <img src=https://github.com/lsy0314/sintoburi/blob/master/images/onion.png width=100 height=100 border=0> </img>

 # Background